umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 6 - Property Based Testing and OOP.md

 # Discussion 6: Property Based Testing and OOP

-Welcome to the fourth discussion!
+Welcome to the sixth discussion!
 This week you'll learn more about writing property based tests and OOP.

 ## Materials